For Researchers

 • Brier score calibration data has not yet accumulated enough data points for statistical significance.

-We welcome external validation; particularly claims designed to produce incorrect results.
+We welcome external validation, particularly claims designed to produce incorrect results.
+To request the full methodology files or submit test claims, use our contact form.